angular/components/guides/creating-a-custom-form-field-control.md

 #### `errorState`

-This property indicates whether the associated `NgControl` is in an error state.
+This property indicates whether the associated `NgControl` or `ngField` is in an error state.
 For example, we can show an error if the input is invalid and our component has been touched.

 ```ts
 get errorState(): boolean {